pypy/pypy/pypy/doc/arm.rst

 If everything worked correctly this should yield an ARM binary.
 Running this binary in the ARM chroot or on an ARM device should produce the output ``"Hello World"``.

-To translate the full python pypy interpreter, you can cd into pypy/goal and call
+To translate the full python pypy interpreter with a jit, you can cd into pypy/goal and call

 ::

-  pypy <path to rpython>/rpython/translator/goal/translate.py -O1 --platform=arm --gcrootfinder=shadowstack --jit-backend=arm targetpypystandalone.py
+  pypy <path to rpython>/rpython/translator/goal/translate.py -Ojit --platform=arm --gcrootfinder=shadowstack --jit-backend=arm targetpypystandalone.py

 The gcrootfinder option is needed to work around `issue 1377`_ and the jit-backend works around `issue 1376`_